3-strand-code/3sc-blog/content/neuron part 2.md

 ### Layers and networks

-This week (Levi Thomason)[http://levithomason.com] went over his next lesson on neural networks.
+This week [Levi Thomason](http://levithomason.com) went over his next lesson on neural networks.
 We made layers, connected them to each other, and then connected them all together in a network.

 ![Neuron graph](/images/events/neuron_pt2_graph_tree.jpg)

-Also, in preparation for this meet up [Jason Rutherford](https://github.com/jason-rutherford) made an awesome [Ruby implementation](https://github.com/jason-rutherford/neural-network) of his neural network including tests an award winning readme! :)
+In preparation for this meet up [Jason Rutherford](https://github.com/jason-rutherford) made an awesome [Ruby implementation](https://github.com/jason-rutherford/neural-network) of his neural network including tests an award winning readme! :)

 ![Lookin' good boys!](/images/events/neuron_pt2_lookin_good_boys.jpg)